Zzyyyyyyyyyyyyyy/2025SpringCC_DigitalDivination/README.md

    - Choose sharing method (native share or copy)

 5. Interface Control
-   - Use the button in the top-right corner to toggle interface visibility
+   – To hide or show the interface use the button in the top-right corner.
    - Focus on particle effects when interface is hidden

-## Technical Implementation 🛠️
+## Technical Implementation

 - Particle system and animation effects using p5.js
 - Real-time weather data from OpenWeatherMap API
 - HSB color mode for smooth color transitions
 - Responsive design for different screen sizes

-## Important Notes ⚠️
+## Important Notes

 - Stable internet connection required for real-time weather data
 - Modern browser recommended for best experience
 - Sharing functionality may vary across different devices

-## Future Prospects 🔮
+## Future Prospects

 - Support for additional cities' weather data
 - More emotion categories and effects